Causal Inferences in Small Area Estimation: A design-based simulation based on real data

-To implement a design-based simulation study, we consider as a pseudo-population the sub-sample of the workforce, aged between 25 and 80, in the 20 administrative regions of Italy, based on the 2015 Italian module of the EU-SILC survey.
-Due to sample size requirements Abruzzo and Molise were aggregated, leading to 19 areas.
+The aim of the design-based simulation is to compare the performance of different estimators for the impact in each domain under repeated sampling from a fixed population.
+For this reason we consider the sample of the workforce, aged between 25 and 80, in the 20 administrative regions of Italy, based on the 2015 Italian module of the EU-SILC survey as a pseudo-population (population hereafter).
+Due to sample size requirements Abruzzo and Molise are aggregated, leading to 19 areas.
 After accounting for common support within all areas $11011$ units are left, from which $1254$ units belong to the treated and the rest to the control group.
-Figure \ref{fig:com-supl} in Appendix \ref{sec:supp_app} shows the overall common support of the propensity scores among treated and control groups.
+The area population sizes range from 152 to 1329 with an average of 580.
+Figure \ref{S-fig:com-supl} in Section \ref{S-sec:supp_app} of the Supplementary Material shows the overall common support of the propensity scores among treated and control groups.

-The original estimates of the impacts are considered as the true $\tau_{j}$ parameters to be estimated at the population level.
-This pseudo-population (population hereafter) is then kept fixed over the Monte Carlo simulations.
-Table \ref{tab:Orig_sample} shows the full sample parameters.
-The heterogeneity of the area-specific effects is illustrated in Figure \ref{fig:hist_true}.

 Balancing the covariates within each area has been verified by running t-tests on the difference in the average value of the propensity scores by treatment status.
-Table \ref{tab:balance} in Appendix \ref{sec:supp_app} shows that all covariates are balanced in the original sample (pseudo-population) for all 19 areas.
+Table \ref{S-tab:balance} in Section \ref{S-sec:supp_app} shows that all covariates are balanced in this population for all 19 areas.